 I’ll never forget that class.
 In the middle of it, a thought entered my heart and mind.
 It was like I had walked into a dark room and someone turned on the light — that’s how clear it was.
 I realized that I had lived the first forty years of my life absolutely backwards.
 Sitting down next to my assistant, Linda, who was there that day, I said, “You know, Linda, I’m beginning to realize that I have lived the first forty years of my life just backwards.”
 But I didn’t know what that meant or what I should do about it.
 So I grabbed Buck Rogers, the associate pastor, and told him what had happened: “I don’t really know where to go from here, Buck.”
 And he said, “Well, have you ever been baptized?”
 I said no. I wasn’t really aware of the purpose behind Baptism.
 So over the next couple of weeks, he walked me through understanding the significance of Baptism, and, on February 28, 1999, I was baptized.

 Buck started coming by my office every week.
 We would read Scripture.
 I started diving into my faith, reading everything Christian I could get my hands on.
 It was at that point when a longtime friend of mine, who was an attorney in Waco, told me, “Robert, this guy is coming to town to speak.
 You ought to come and hear him.
 His name is Patrick Morley, and he wrote a book called Man in the Mirror, a book about Christian growth.”

-It was during that same time period, I met Kitty on February 6, 1999.
-We married a year and eight months later, on October 7, 2000.
+On February 6, 1999, I met Kitty.
+We married a year and eight months later on October 7, 2000.
 She had two daughters and I had two sons by previous marriages.
 Her daughters were grown when we got married, while my two sons were seven and nine.